chadly/minecraft/README.md

 ![fqdn](./fqdn.png)

-Be sure to change the IP address to match your host server.
+This will redirect `*.minecraft.lan` requests to your host server.
+Be sure to change the IP address to match your local server.

 ### Bedrock Edition